Ajdev11/Cloudedge-AssetModules/README.md

 That's it!
 Now you have an awesome chat application up and running.
-Enjoy 😃 seam
+Enjoy 😃 sea